 The expeditions continue unabated.
 The clean rivers turn to silt and waste duct.
-The heartbeats echo in the jungles like drums of war, in the midst of both bush and concrete, wilderness and savage nature.
+The heartbeats echo in the jungles like drums of war, in the midst of bush and concrete, wilderness and savage nature.

 This, dear London, is your vein, and a thick toxic blood runs through it, and the walls of concrete you’ve erected both shelter and oppress those who venture here, and the emissions you spew cause disasters that reach as far as Texas, and vice versa — Texas spews disaster unto you, as do Shanghai and Beijing, Mumbai and Tokyo, Cairo, Mexico City, the whole of Nigeria, the infrastructure of Russia.
-The hearts of darkness of today’s world, inside which one encounters the terror of a way of life intent on cannibalizing the world’s resources, running amok in the name of companies and economies gone utterly insane.
+The hearts of darkness of today’s world, inside which one encounters the terror of a way of life intent on cannibalizing the world’s resources, running amok in the name of companies and economies gone insane.

-This, dear London, is the world into which more civilized worldviews will one day issue forth, like in the olden times, taking back home stories of sheer madness and mayhem, writing books that capture and immortalize your high-end pandemonium — the entire world’s descent into a state of mind unbecoming of intelligence and civilization.
+This, dear London, is the world into which more civilized worldviews will one day issue forth, like in the olden times, taking home stories of madness and mayhem, writing books that capture and immortalize your high-end pandemonium — the entire world’s descent into a state of mind unbecoming of intelligence and civilization.